• Home

 Lamb Chops Curry

-So for anyone who has never had a Lamb Chop where the meat just drops off the bone, this recipe is for you.
+So for anyone who has never had a Lamb Chop where the meat is juicy and tender, this recipe is for you.

 It makes for a delicious alternative Sunday lunch and you can be sure that there will not be a single chop left at the end of the meal!